 What defines the success of the partnership?
 Its transformative character was already mentioned: the fact that Accenture and Plan truly complement one another.
 ‘Moreover, the fact that Plan really gets things moving and genuinely has an impact in the field is vital,‘ says Hans.
 Plan’s attitude towards technology and innovation being inextricably linked to achieving results ensures a genuinely result-driven and innovative mindset.’

 Heleen: ‘That innovative mindset is definitely one of our key motivators.
 We firmly believe innovation and technology can enhance reach and have a massive global impact.
 Like any other organization, having that effect is only feasible for Plan when we acquire knowledge from outside of our organization, too.
 Teaming up with Accenture has proven to be pivotal in this context.’

 Over the last few years, Hans visited some Plan-Accenture projects around the world.
 ‘These field visits are always a real reality check.
 It’s fantastic to see young people who, through our projects, have managed to take the next step in their careers and lives.
 Some opened their own shops in the slums, others found jobs in respectable companies and those with an entrepreneurial edge run businesses from the back of their houses.’

 ‘During these field visits, it’s my humble role to evaluate the programs; capture lessons learned; and ensure challenges are dealt with effectively.
 Above all, it helps me keep things in perspective and realize this is what it’s also really about: helping the countless Deborahs of the world to succeed in life.’

-The partnership with Plan is part of the Corporate Social Responsibility program of Accenture Netherlands.
+The partnership with Plan is part of the Corporate Social Responsibility program at Accenture Netherlands.
 We will share a number of articles that highlight our social ambitions.
 Read here the previous one on CodeMasters 4 Refugee talent.
 Next up: Empowering people with disabilities in collaboration with De Normaalste Zaak.